 Almost 5.9 million employed people belong to the liberal professions: Just under 1.5 million self-employed freelancers employ more than four and a half million people in their mostly small teams.
 Together, they generate more than one in ten euros, making them an important economic sector as well as a social asset.

 This work, whether in the medical, consulting, planning, technical or artistic fields, is characterized by small teams that serve people and, above all, by more encounters and communication than in any other sector of the economy.
 The liberal professions are existential for the provision of public services, medical, legal, technical.
 But they are also the key to the transformation and further development of the economy and society.

-In addition, the liberal professions have a high level of integration power, as shown by the ever-increasing proportion of trainees with foreign roots, now almost 16 percent, and other indicators.
+In addition, the liberal professions have a high integration power, as shown by the ever-increasing proportion of trainees with foreign roots, now almost 19.5 percent, and other indicators.

-The portal is aimed equally at young people looking for an internship or apprenticeship and at those who already have professional experience and can choose between a regular job or an internship.
+The portal is aimed equally at young people looking for an internship or training, as well as those already experienced in the liberal professions who can choose between offers for a regular part-time or full-time job or an internship.